yakavetsiv/ac-bo-hackathon.github.io/agenda.md

 ## Schedule
 {% if event_status != "over" %}
 The anticipated schedule is as follows, with all times listed in Eastern Time (ET).
-Be sure to add the events to your calendar using the [Gather link](https://app.gather.town/events/aWWEyxSfRJGgvVwT3rSA).
+Be sure to [add the events to your calendar using the Gather links](https://app.gather.town/events/aWWEyxSfRJGgvVwT3rSA).
 {% else %}
 The schedule for the event was as follows, with all times listed in Eastern Time (ET):
 {% endif %}